kyma-project/api-gateway/docs/user/troubleshooting-guides/03-50-certificates-gardener.md

-# Issues with certificates on Gardener
+# Issues with Certificates on Gardener

 ## Symptom & Cause